 Seeds: Growing perennials from seeds are the easiest way, but it is also the most challenging.
 If you put your seeds outside after the last frost, you’ll have to wait until late in the season to see any progress.
 Starting your perennials indoors, in pots, throughout the winter months, and then transplanting them into your outside landscape when the weather warms up may be your best option.

 Container-grown perennials: These are the flowers and plants you find at your local garden center, pre-planted in plastic pots or trays.
-They are the easiest option for planting perennials flowers.
+They are the easiest option for planting perennial flowers.
 Simply dig a bigger hole in the container, remove the plant from its container, and place it in the hole, covering it with soil.
 After you’ve planted it, make sure to water it.

 Bare root perennials: Plants that are pulled up from growing fields while their roots are dormant, packed, and kept cool until they arrive at your garden center.
-Plant them after the last frost in the spring, when temperatures are between 45°F and 60°F. Dig a hole twice as broad and deep as the root ball when planting a bare root perennial.
+Plant them after the last frost in the spring, when temperatures are between 45°F and 60°F. Dig a hole twice as broad and deep as the root ball when planting a bare-root perennial.
 Make a hump in the hole’s center, then lay the root ball on top of it and spread the roots out.
 After you’ve planted your plant, give it plenty of water.